NSuer/User_Interface_Project_2/README.md

 4. User can now interact with our device's simulation.

 #### Hybrid sketching to illustrate the integration of the interface on a real object
-- So we're designing a smart lightbulb, a user wants to control the lightbulb via an app.
+- We are designing a smart lightbulb where the user would want to control the lightbulb via an app.
-- But since it needs to be physical and digitize something that is usually physical, it would be good to replace the light switches with our interface.
+- Since the lightbulb needs to be physical and would be challenging to digitalize, light switches would be replaced with our interface.
+The lightbulbs used by our interface would need to be capable of fulfilling smart capabilities.
-- For our hybird sketch I will be integrating our smart lightbulb interface to replace a light switch.
+- For our hybird sketch, our smart lightbulb interface will replace a light switch.
-- This is my puppy Millie.
+- This is Nate's puppy, Millie.
 ![Hybrid Sketch](src/pictures/HybridSketch.jpg)

 ### User Feedback